 Avoid abbreviations or at least make them accessible

-If the use of abbreviations and acronyms are an inevitable part of the experiences you create content for, then following a simple style guide rule can help with context and readability: Spell out the abbreviation or acronym on the first mention and provide the shorthand (acronym or abbreviation) in parentheses.
+If the use of abbreviations and acronyms is an inevitable part of the experiences you create content for, then following a simple style guide rule can help with context and readability: Spell out the abbreviation or acronym on the first mention and provide the shorthand (acronym or abbreviation) in parentheses.

 For example: Assistive Technology (AT).
-That way when both humans and bots encounter the shorthand on second mentions and beyond, you’ve established context that aids in understanding.
+That way, when both humans and bots encounter the shorthand on second mentions and beyond, you’ve established context that aids in understanding.

 Captions for the win